SWLivingstone/readable/README.md

 # Readable Redux/React app

-A create/read app build with React and Redux.
+A create/read app built with React and Redux.

 ## To Run

-To get started right away:
+To get it up and running on your machine:

 * Install and start the backend API server
     - `cd api-server`